mphammer/CloudHeroesGlossary/glossary.md

 ### Kubernetes Container Runtime Interface (CRI):
 ### Kubernetes Custom Resource Definition (CRD):
 ### Kubernetes Endpoint:
+### Kubernetes Init Containers:
+* __Description:__ Specialized containers that run before app containers in a Pod.
+Init containers can contain utilities or setup scripts not present in an app image.
+A Pod can have multiple containers running apps within it, but it can also have one or more init containers, which are run before the app containers are started.
+Each init container must successfully run to completion before the next one can start.
+If a Pod’s init container fails, Kubernetes repeatedly restarts the Pod until the init container succeeds.
+Just like normal containers they are declared in the Pod's specification file.
+* __Use Cases:__ Wait for a Service to be created.
+Register the Pod with a remote server.
+Wait for some time before starting the app container.
+Clone a Git repository into a Volume.
+Place values into a configuration file and run a template tool to dynamically generate a configuration file for the main app container.
+Securely run utilities that would make an app container image less secure.
 ### Kubernetes Liveness Probe:
 * __Description:__ This is a configuration in a Pod's YAML that tells kublet how to check if the Pod is healthy.
 For example, it can require that every 5 seconds the kublet should execute a command in the container, perform an HTTP request to the server in a containter, or do a TCP request to the container.
 The kublet will recieve a success or failure response.
-If it receives a failure response it will then kill the container. [src](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
+If it receives a failure response it will then kill the container. [src](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) [src](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-setting-up-health-checks-with-readiness-and-liveness-probes)
+* __Use Cases:__ If your containers are running but are in a deadlock, a liveness probe can tell Kubernetes to kill the pod.
 ### Kubernetes Readiness Probe:
-* __Description:__ This is a configuration in a Pod to tell Kubernetes how to know when a Pod is ready to receive networking traffic from Kubernetes Services.
+* __Description:__ This is a configuration in a Pod YAML to tell Kubernetes how to know when a Pod is ready to receive networking traffic from Kubernetes Services.
 The check can be through executing a command in the containerr, performing an HTTP request to the server in the conatiner, or a TCP request.
+* __Relevance:__ Your Pod is considered ready once all of its containers are running.
+But what if even though the container is running, your Pod needs some more time to set up before receiving traffic.
+Readiness allow you to create custom readiness checks instead of just looking at if the containers are running.
 * __Use Cases:__ If your application is currently processing a large amount of data you may not want to keep sending network traffic to it until it's finished.
-If your application depends on external services you may not want to send it network traffic yet. [src](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
+If your application depends on external services you may not want to send it network traffic yet.
+If you application takes a few minutes to actually start running. [src](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) [src](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-setting-up-health-checks-with-readiness-and-liveness-probes)
 ### Kubernetes Role:
 ### Kubernetes Role Binding:
 ### Kubernetes Service: